Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo

 1. Pick up Your Pocket WiFi or SIM Card

-Order a pocket wifi or a SIM card before your trip to Japan and then pick it up at the airport in Japan.
-You’ll need WiFi when you’re out and about trying to find your way or for checking train times.
+Order a pocket WiFi or a SIM card before your trip to Japan and pick it up at the airport.
+You’ll need Wi-Fi when you’re out and about trying to find your way or checking train times.

 I bought my pocket wifi from Japan Experience.